 The schools have only limited personnel or facilities available to control the security of and accurate administration of medications.
-For this reason the school must limit strictly the circumstances under which it accepts this responsibility and receives and supervises the dispensing of medications to students.
+For this reason, the school must limit strictly the circumstances under which it accepts this responsibility and receives and supervises the dispensing of medications to students.
 Here are the rules and requirements:

 - 1. Written directions from the doctor to the school including:

-- a.
-The name of the drug;
+- 1. The name of the drug.

-- b.
-Why the drug is being given;
+- 2. Why the drug is being given.

-- c.
-Dosage;
+- 3. Dosage.

-- d.
-Time to be given;
+- 4. Time to be given.

-- e.
-Duration of therapy;
+- 5. Duration of therapy.

-- f.
-Child's name;
+- 6. Child's name.

-- g.
-Possible side effects or reactions and directions if they occur; - h.
-The doctor's signature. - All medication is to be in the original prescription bottle, clearly labeled with the name of the student, drug, dosage and name of the prescribing physician.
-(If the child is to also take the medication at home, the pharmacy can issue the medication in two separate containers.) - 3.
-Unused medications must be picked up by the parent when treatment is complete or at the end of the school year.
+- 7. Possible side effects or reactions and directions if they occur.

+- 8. The doctor's signature.

+- Medication is to be in the original prescription bottle, clearly labeled with the name of the student, drug, dosage and name of the prescribing physician.
+(If the child is to also take the medication at home, the pharmacy can issue the medication in two separate containers.)

+- 3. Unused medications must be picked up by the parent when treatment is complete or at the end of the school year.
 All medication not picked up will be discarded at the end of the school year.